Most popular blog posts:

 2. Do I get life time access to my purchases?

-You do on self study courses but not on live collaborative courses like Life Book and Ever After, you can however download all content from the latter classes.
+You do on self study courses and now (since 2018) on live collaborative courses like Life Book and Ever After.
+You can also download all content from the latter classes.

 3. How do I access my purchased classes?